amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 You can use different combinations of schema and table name for selecting tables.

 Here are some examples when this feature can be used:
-1. You want to set all tables with a given schema pattern as un-editable.
+1. You want to set all tables with a given schema or schema pattern as un-editable.
 2. You want to set all tables with a specific table name pattern in a given schema pattern as un-editable.
 3. You want to set all tables with a given table name pattern as un-editable.